Click here for your FREE

 My mother used to say, "Never put anything in black and white you wouldn't want

-things in black and white you want the whole world to see."
-That's the power of the
+in black and white you want the whole world to see."
+That's the power of the pen,

-don't have to be a professional writer to write something someone else can enjoy or
+have to be a professional writer to write something someone else can enjoy or benefit

 Remember: You Aren't Writing for Miss Crumplestine Anymore